-- If you have owned the property for 2 years or more you can use the equity in the land towards your equity injection/down payment.
+- If you have owned the property for 2 years or more you can use the current appraised value/equity in the land towards your equity injection/down payment.

 - You can finance solar panels added to the rooftops (or carports) or put in a ground mount system.

-- If going green (typically with solar), you can use the SBA Green Loan to get more SBA eligibility.
+- If going green (typically with solar), you can use the SBA Green Loan to get more a lot more SBA eligibility.

 - Most 7a loans are going to be “floating rate” loans between Prime + 1 and Prime + 2, but fixed rates are available.
 In fact, 25 year fixed rate SBA self storage loans are possible in some cases and 504 loans always have a fixed rate component. i.e. the 504 first mortgage is usually fixed for at least 5 years and the second is fixed for 20 or 25 years.

-- There can be other buildings or tenants on the property as long as the self storage component is at least 51% of the total square footage and the self storage income is significant enough.
+- There can be other buildings or tenants (commercial or residential) on the property as long as the self storage component is at least 51% of the total square footage and the self storage income is significant enough.

 - Owners or managers can live on the property.

-- Larger commercial storage units are also eligible – in others words the facility does not have to be “mini-storage.”
+- Larger commercial storage units are also eligible, so it is okay to have a fair number of “contractor storage units.”
+In other words the facility does not have to be just “mini-storage.”

-- In some cases, a facility constructed of shipping containers can be acceptable.
+- A self storage facility constructed of shipping containers can be acceptable to some SBA lenders.

 - The down payment is calculated on the “total project costs.”
-Below is an example from a recent transaction for one of our clients to give you an idea of how the down payment is calculated:
+Below is an example from a recent ground-up self storage construction loan for one of our clients to give you an idea of how the down payment is calculated: